foldda/charian/README.md

 Foldda Charian (pron. /ka-ri-en/) is a lightweight and universal data serialization API, for encoding arbitrarily structured data to a text string.
 Charian can be used for implementing -

 - **Persistent data storage** - for storing arbitrarily structured data in files or databases as a string;
-- **Distributed computing** - for passing dynamic programming object or data structure in RPC calls as a "string parameter";
+- **Distributed computing** - for passing dynamic objects or data structures in RPC calls as a "string parameter";
 - **Data communication** - for sending complex structured data in a serialized form over the network;
 - **Integration and ETL solutions** - for transferring data of changing data models across applications via simple, static pipelines.